kwart/hazelcast/docs/design/4_2_hostnames_handling/00_intro.md

 * How should the member-list look like?

 **Input for estimations**
-There is cca 420 (+73 enterprise) Java classes importing the `com.hazelcast.cluster.Address` in Hazelcast 4.1.
+There are ~ 420 (+73 enterprise) Java classes importing the `com.hazelcast.cluster.Address` in Hazelcast 4.1.
-Out of it, cca 255 (+35) are artifact ones and the rest is in the testsuite.
+Out of it, ~ 255 (+35) are artifact ones and the rest is in the testsuite.

 These places need to be checked if they require changes related to new mappings.

 ## Alternatives

-Support IP-addressing only: It's the current approach which prevents using Hazelcast in some scenarios.
+Support IP-addressing only: It's the current approach that prevents using Hazelcast in some scenarios.

 ## Testing

-* Verify that hostnames in TCP-IP member configuration works;
+* Verify that hostnames in TCP-IP member configuration work;
-* verify that hostnames in WAN configuration works;
+* verify that hostnames in WAN configuration work;
 * verify that a hostname available only after the member starts works when used for establishing connections from other members;
 * verify that it's possible to use multiple hostnames to reference one member;
 * *(Enterprise)* verify Hot Restart remains working;